LSSTDESC/rail/docs/source/rail_stages/creation.rst

 where :math:`z_\mathrm{th}` is the threshold redshift.

-The other degrader is :py:mod:`LineConfusion`, which simulates redshift errors due to the confusion of emission lines.
+The other degrader is ``LineConfusion``, which simulates redshift errors due to the confusion of emission lines.
 For example, if the OII line at :math:`3727 \mathring{\mathrm{A}}` was misidentified as the OIII line at :math:`5007 \mathring{\mathrm{A}}`, the assigned spectroscopic redshift would be greater than the true redshift (Newman et al. 2013).
 The inputs of this